Anophthalmic Socket Surgical Risks

 Exposed Orbital Implant

 The Photograph on the left is an exposed orbital implant.
 The implant, once exposed, is at risk for extrusion.
-If the exposure is limited it might possibly be repaired surgically.
+If the exposure is limited it could be repaired surgically.
 Otherwise, it my need to be removed, and a dermal fat graft procedure performed |

 - Post-enucleation anophthalmic socket